Willian199/dart_ddi/README.md

 ## Overview

-The package Dart Dependency Injection (DDI) is a robust and flexible dependency injection mechanism.
-Facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
+The Dart Dependency Injection (DDI) package is a robust and flexible dependency injection mechanism.
+It facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
 This documentation aims to provide an in-depth understanding of DDI's core concepts, usage, and features.

 🚀 Contribute to the DDI by sharing your ideas, feedback, or practical examples.